RitzyKingS/Data_Science_Project/Uber Data Analytics  End To End Data Engineering_Project/README.md

 The goal of this project is to perform data analytics on Uber data using various tools and technologies, including GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.

+# Project Credit

+This project is based on the tutorial by [DarshilParmar](https://www.youtube.com/watch?v=WpQECq5Hx9g&ab_channel=DarshilParmar).
+All credit for the project goes to DarshilParmar.

 ## Architecture
 <img src="architecture.jpg">